pyemma/pyemma.github.io/_posts/2020-08-09-Distributed-System-RAFT.markdown

 ## Introduction

-In the following serious of post, we are going to implement Raft consensus algorithm, which is used to manage replicated log.
+In the following series of post, we are going to implement Raft consensus algorithm, which is used to manage replicated log.
 And on top of that, we would implement a failure tolerance key-value store.
 This type of failure tolerant system is called replicated state machine.
 Replicated state machine operates on a collection of servers and makes them acting like a single server to the outside.
 The service would still be alive as long as majority of servers are still working.

 ## Raft